Enichy/QuikckStart_CSFML/README.md

 Before you begin, make sure you have the following prerequisites installed on your system:

-·CMake (version 2.8.12 or higher)
+- CMake (version 2.8.12 or higher)

-·A C compiler (GCC, Clang, etc.)
+- A C compiler (GCC, Clang, etc.)

-·CSFML dependencies (like OpenGL, X11, etc.)
+- CSFML dependencies (like OpenGL, X11, etc.)

 ### Installation: